Hekstra-Lab/room-of-requirement/howto/odyssey.md

 ```
 This will give you a login node that can be used to access different filesystems, move data around, write programs/scripts,
 and launch jobs.
 In general, it is best practices to not use a login node for any real computationally-intensive task and to
 reserve any real work for compute nodes.
+If you are frequently accessing data stored in boston, it can be advantage to ssh to
+`boslogin.rc.fas.harvard.edu`, or if you are frequently accessing things in holyoke you should use `holylogin.rc.fas.harvard.edu`.

 ----
 ### Personal Python Environments